-An upcoming change to the level of Medicare coverage for our products could have an adverse effect on our business and results of operations.
+A recent change to the criteria for Medicare coverage for our products could have an adverse effect on our business and results of operations.

-The Medicare Administrative Contractors responsible for processing Medicare claims for durable medical equipment have approved a Local Coverage Determination, or LCD, document that will significantly limit Medicare coverage for our products.
-The LCD is scheduled to go into effect on December 1, 2015.
-The LCD will increase the severity level of lymphedema diagnosis required in order for a pneumatic compression device to be eligible for Medicare reimbursement.
-The LCD will also restrict coverage for a pneumatic compression device to situations where no improvement in lymphedema symptoms has occurred, instead of the existing National Coverage Determination, or NCD, criteria that only require that no significant improvement has occurred.
-Further, the LCD will not cover use of an advanced pneumatic compression device, such as our Flexitouch System, unless the patient's lymphedema has moved into the chest, trunk or abdomen, meaning that patients with lymphedema confined to the limb will no longer have access to advanced pneumatic compression devices.
-If our efforts and the efforts of other stakeholders to overturn the LCD are unsuccessful, it will have a significant negative impact on Medicare patients' access to our Flexitouch System and our Entré System, which in turn could have an adverse effect on our business and results of operations.
-The LCD pneumatic compression device coverage criteria for chronic venous insufficiency with venous stasis ulcers largely track existing NCD criteria, while defining the elements of a required conservative therapy trial.
-Under the new LCD, advanced pneumatic compression devices like our Flexitouch System will no longer be covered at all for the treatment of venous stasis ulcers.
-Private payers often follow Medicare's lead in setting reimbursement criteria and, if the LCD is not overturned, may be expected to adopt the same or similar standards.
+The Medicare Administrative Contractors, or MACs, responsible for processing Medicare claims for durable medical equipment recently approved a Local Coverage Determination, or LCD, document that may limit Medicare coverage of our products for certain patients.
+This LCD, released by the MACs on December 17, 2015, is retroactively effective, beginning December 1, 2015.
+The LCD increases the severity of lymphedema symptoms that a patient must exhibit before such patient is eligible for Medicare reimbursement for a pneumatic compression device.
+The LCD also inserts more restrictive criteria that require a patient to potentially endure a longer period of conservative therapy to prove that it fails to control their lymphedema, instead of requiring failure of just one 4-week round of conservative therapy as stated in the National Coverage Determination, or NCD.
+Further, the LCD does not cover use of an advanced pneumatic compression device, such as our Flexitouch System, unless the patient's lymphedema is present in the chest, trunk or abdomen.
+Although many patients with lymphedema likely do have some level of chest, trunk or abdominal involvement, this criteria in the LCD means that patients with lymphedema that is confined to the limb will not have access to advanced pneumatic compression devices until the lymphedema progresses to impact the trunk, chest or abdomen.
+There is no similar requirement in the NCD that the lymphedema is present in the chest, trunk or abdomen.
+We are working through a coalition of device manufacturers and healthcare providers to have the LCD revised to mirror the NCD.
+If our efforts and the efforts of other stakeholders to overturn the LCD are unsuccessful, it may have a negative impact on certain Medicare patients' access to our Flexitouch System and our Entre System, which in turn could have an adverse effect on our business and results of operations.
+The LCD pneumatic compression device coverage criteria for chronic venous insufficiency with venous stasis ulcers largely track existing treatment of venous stasis ulcers.
+Private payers often follow Medicare's lead in setting reimbursement criteria and, if the LCD is not overturned, private payers may adopt the same or similar coverage standards as set forth in the LCD.